Domeček

 Domeček (or Hradčanský domeček) is an informal name for a former small prison in Hradčany, district of Prague.
 The name in Czech means 'small house' and refers to the size of the building.

 Domeček, placed next to the building of a military court, had served as a military prison during the Austro-Hungarian period.
-It was used by the Gestapo during World War II and since 1948 the Czechoslovakian security service (StB) employed it as a secret prison.
+It was used by the Gestapo during World War II and since 1948 the Czechoslovak security service (StB) employed it as a secret prison.
 It hosted 30 solitary cells.

 StB used the place for torture of political opponents, among them the officers of the pre-war army or members of the anti-nazi resistance.